Easy Tomato Basil Pasta Sauce

 Pro Tips

-- Use an immersion blender: This is the best tool to break down the whole tomatoes and requires the least amount of cleanup, but you can also pulse the tomatoes in a blender or food processor.
+Use an immersion blender: This is the best tool for breaking down whole tomatoes and requires the least amount of cleanup.
+Alternatively, you can also pulse the tomatoes in a blender or food processor.

 Variations & Substitutions